IcEarthlight/rppxml/README.md

 # RPPXML

-A Python library for efficiently parsing and manipulating REAPER xml files (project files, backups and templates).
+A Python library for efficiently parsing and manipulating REAPER project files (.rpp) and related formats like RTrackTemplate and RfxChain.

 ## Features